SidneyPrimas/Distributed_Systems_MIT/src/kvraft/readme_3b.txt

 + Generic Term/State checking of Incoming RPC: When RPCs return to sendRequestVote and sendAppendEntries, we first check if the server is in the correct term.
 If it isn't, then we update the term, and put it into follower mode.
 For these changes to the server's states, we do not need to check if the server is a candidate/leader since this change needs to be done independent of this.
 For any changes specific to the server being a candidate/leader, we always need to check the term and the server state.

 To Do:
++ When we restore a snapshot, where to we store lastIncludedIndex and lastIncludedTerm
++ Make sure the truncated log can be garbage collected by GoLang.
++ Upon restart ater crash, reinitialize base on the last snapshot.
+Also, if the snapshot existed, reinitialize commitIndex and lastApplied to lastIncludedIndex.
+I probalby need a way to pass Snapshot parameters (as request by Raft) to Raft.

+Careful:
++ When presisting (or maybe it was sending) the CommitTable, the persist will only work if the types start with a capital letter.

 ******************* Description of Protocol: Lab 3b *******************